Skip to main content

 Self-Employed Taxes Canada — Rates & Guide

-Good news: filing taxes as a self-employed person is not very complicated.
-All that’s required, in addition to reporting your income on your T1 General, is reporting your self-employed or business income on Form T2125 — Statement of Business or Professional Activities.
+Good news: Filing taxes as a self-employed person is not very complicated.
+All that's required is to calculate your self-employed business, professional, or commission income on Form T2125 — Statement of Business or Professional Activities and include that income on your T1 General.

-The other important differences for self-employed Canadians include the filing deadline for tax returns and the requirement for paying into the Canada Pension Plan (CPP).
+The other important difference for self-employed Canadians includes the filing deadline for tax returns, and the requirement for paying into the Canada Pension Plan.
 Everything you need to know about both of those differences is explained in detail below.

 Business income vs. employment income